glmck13/AskPi/README.md

 current text input string, "$Speech", while a line starting with '+' attempts to match against a string containing the prior text/context prepended to the current input, i.e. "$LastWord $Speech".

-As regards the quote character ', this is a handy mechanism to incorporate additional content in the reponse.
+As regards the quote character ', this is a handy mechanism to incorporate additional content in responses.
 Just as in the case of plain speech directives, you can make use of embedded shell commands - using '$( )' syntax - to inject dynamic content.
 Use html markup tags to embed text, lists, images, and [even additional audio and video content using HTML5](https://www.w3schools.com/html/html_media.asp).